Use this dialog to select the necessary files or folders.

 Use this icon, command or shortcut to synchronize the tree with the current state of the file system.

 (Under certain circumstances, RubyMine may not be aware of the changes made externally unless you use this command.)

 |Show or Hide Hidden Files and Folders||Use this icon or command to turn showing hidden files and folders on or off.|

 |Hide or Show path||Ctrl+PCtrl+PCtrl+PCtrl+PCtrl+PCtrl+PCtrl+PCtrl+P⌘+P⌘ P⌘ P⌘ P⌘ P||Use this command or shortcut to hide or show the path field.
 (The command is located on the toolbar in the right-hand part of the dialog and is shown as a hyperlink.)|

 The path field (if not hidden) is located underneath the toolbar.
 This field shows the path to the item selected in the tree.

 By using the path auto-completion feature available in this field, you can quickly navigate through the file system to select the necessary file or folder.

 To activate path auto-completion, place the cursor in the field and press Ctrl+SpaceCtrl+SpaceCtrl+SpaceCtrl+SpaceAlt+SlashCtrl+SpaceCtrl+Space or Ctrl+Back SlashCtrl+SpaceCtrl+SpaceControl SpaceControl SpaceControl SpaceControl Space, Alt Escape or Shift Space.
 Start typing.
 A pop-up will appear showing the contents of the current directory.
 Select an item in the pop-up.
 Continue typing and selecting until the necessary item is selected.

-Use button to the right, to show the history list of the recent entries.
+Use the button to the right to show the history list of recent entries.